botanicus/logging4hackers/README.md

 * You might not want to run EventMachine.
 * Setting up the Pipe logger on the client side requires much less setup, hence much less stuff can wrong.
-* The @loggingd.rb@ script is a middleware, it can be changed to do some extra stuff at any time, send logs elsewhere etc which makes sense especially if you're using it for more applications.
+* The `loggingd.rb` script is a middleware, it can be changed to do some extra stuff at any time, send logs elsewhere etc which makes sense especially if you're using it for more applications.

 ```
   ./bin/logs_listen.rb /tmp/loggingd.pipe